Weltool W4 PRO

 The clip came pre-attached and is removable.
 But since it’s such a large light, I’m not sure how many people would use it though.
 A holster would probably be a better idea, which wasn’t included in the box.
 Weltool sells a holster for the W4 PRO separately, as: Weltool FH6.
 It’s only $9 and probably worth the little extra if you like using holsters.

-There’s only one switch, and that’s a forward clicky tail switch.
+There’s only one switch on the W4 Pro: a forward clicky tail switch.
 And because of that, you can momentarily turn the light on by half-pressing (not fully clicking) the switch.

 These flashlights have a particular use case since their beam is so tight and reaches so far.
 Think about search and rescue, signaling over long distances, or simply using it as a beacon.